pmcclay/hc05_baudat/README.md

 ## mega tiny
 This sketch compiles for "typical" ATmega boards, like UNO & friends, and for Digispark ATtiny85 boards.

-Cleaning up a 1.0 release in early 2020 was awkward because the Digispark ATtiny core was never wonderful and has gone unmaintained for a few years while Spence Konde is actively working on a much better ATtiny core that was _almost_ ready for this.
+Cleaning up a 1.0 release in early 2020 was awkward because the Digispark ATtiny core was never wonderful and has gone unmaintained for a few years while Spence Konde is actively working on a much better ATtiny core that's _almost_ ready to use but he's not focused on Digispark/micronucleus.

 ### mega
 When compiling for not-Digispark boards this uses hardware serial and assumes RX on pin 0.
 The code almost uses Serial.readBytes{,Until}() with Serial.setTimeout() but...
 ### tiny